Alan-Miller/sass/README.md

 </p></details>
 <br/>

+## Mixins
-## Mixins are fun.
+Mixins are fun.
 They work sort of like a combination of @extend and a sort of lightweight function because they copy styles to whatever selector includes them and they allow variables to be passed in as well.
 - To define a mixin, use @mixin and give it a name.
 - To apply a mixin, use @include and then use the mixin name, (optionally) passing in variables like a function.
 ```sass